• Power Utilities,Mining

 - Alert on acid mine drainage.

 - Increase revenue from waste streams.

-Satelytics’ utility and mining customers are employing our geospatial analytics algorithms today to reduce risk, monitor environmental impacts, and even generate additional revenue from waste stores.
-Satelytics offers a suite of proven algorithms that measure meaningful parameters on land, in water, or in the air and provide actionable alerts – all from a single set of data.
+Satelytics’ utility and mining customers are employing our geospatial analytics algorithms to reduce risk, monitor environmental impacts, and even generate additional revenue from waste stores.
+Satelytics offers a suite of proven algorithms that measure meaningful parameters on land, in water, and in the air — and provide actionable alerts, all from a single set of data.
 As an example, our coal-fired power utility customers use our software to monitor the physical condition of ash ponds.
-The algorithms measure soil moisture, vegetation growth or decline, land movement, and soil and water chemistry.
+The algorithms measure soil moisture, vegetation growth and decline, land movement, and soil and water chemistry.

-Heavy metals including arsenic, barium, iron, copper, and manganese, are measured accurately to parts-per billion (ppb) concentrations on land or water.
+Heavy metals — including arsenic, barium, iron, copper, and manganese — are measured accurately to parts per billion (PPB) concentrations on land and in water.
 With surrogates like vegetation health, affected areas under the ground can be mapped and tracked.
 Automated alerts can notify you when action is required.
 We even have algorithms to detect salinity and the spread of surface dust from mines and storage sites!